-- Teenagers need more sleep than adults, because of their biological rhythms, they naturally like to go to sleep later and get up later.
+• Teenagers need more sleep than adults, because of their biological rhythms, they naturally like to go to sleep later and get up later.
 So they are not always being lazy when they want a lie in at the weekend.

+SLEEP

+It is recommended that teenagers need 8-10 hours of sleep a night.
+Don't be alarmed, it is reported only 15% of teenagers get the recommended amount.

+WHEN TO FALL ASLEEP

-It is recommended that teenagers need 8-10 hours of sleep a night. - People are at their freshest when they wake up at the end of a sleep cycle.
-A sleep cycle will last 90 minutes, which means ... - If 9 hours of sleep is required for sleep and you want your child to get up at 7am, work back 90 minute blocks.
-6 x 90 minutes = 540 minutes (9 hours) - Meaning for them to get the 9 hours' sleep ideally you would want them asleep by 10pm the night before for a 7am start the next day- Don't be alarmed, it is reported only 15% of teenagers get the recommended amount.
+People are at their freshest when they wake up at the end of a sleep cycle.
+A sleep cycle will last 90 minutes, which means ...

-HOW CAN WE GET A BETTER SLEEP?

-Do's Don'ts On phones, Activate night safe mode Stay off electronic devices directly before decreasing blue light emitted from screen. sleeping Maintain a consistent wake up and bed Avoid caffeine and energy drinks before time.
-Allowing your child's body clock to sleeping often these stay in our system for get into a pattern. up to 6hrs.
-Keep any naps to no longer than 40mins.
-Lengthy napping during the day can be detrimental to your sleep cycle.
-Disrupting sleep pattern can mean waking up feeling groggy.
+WHEN TO FALL ASLEEP

+If 9 hours of sleep is required for sleep and you want your child to get up at 8am, work back 90 minute blocks.

+- Stay off electronic devices close to sleep or make sure they are on a night safe mode. - The blue light emitted from the screen will trick the brain into stopping the release of the sleep hormone melatonin and delay sleep.

+Apps like 'flux' for computers take the blue light out the screen to stop its negative effects.

+Have a regular wake and bed time - this allows the internal body clock to get into a pattern.

+Avoid caffeine after 6pm.
+Caffeine stays in the system for up to 6 hours and keeps you awake.

+Avoid eating close to bed time - up to two hours before and avoid sugary snacks close to bed time.

+Avoid napping during the day and if they are, make them no longer than 40 mins otherwise you go into your sleep cycle which makes you wake up groggy and disrupts your night time sleeping.

+Don't be active or exercising close to bed time.
+Have a relaxing evening - avoid anything that will get your child excited.